pk2061/kindlecalendar/README.md

 ## TODOS:
-#TODO: - improve webserver config
+- improve webserver config
-#TODO: - improve Github documentation
+- improve Github documentation
-#TODO: - create a deploy script for the kindle
+- create a deploy script for the kindle

 Credits to MATT HEALY for inspiration!
 His Kindle projekt can be found here: https://matthealy.com/kindle